tlahin/roger_skyline_1/README.md

       #netmask 255.255.255.252
       gateway 10.13.254.254

   will automatically change it to your choice.
+Remember to comment netmask in this case.
 # Changing SSH port

   To edit the SSH settings you can use command: `sudo vim /etc/ssh/sshd_config`